BX-Coding/patch-ide/index.md

 ## Conclusion

 Scratch is an incredible tool and is widely used in CS education.
 More likely than not, it will be young computer scientists first introduction to programming.
-Purposefully or not, by the time a student has progressed to the point to where they are looking ot explore text-based programming they have become familiarized with an enormous amount of Scratch vocabulary presented by it's API.
+Purposefully or not, by the time a student has progressed to the point to where they are looking to explore text-based programming they have become familiarized with an enormous amount of Scratch concepts and vocabulary utilized within the tool itself.
+While some of these concepts can clearly be generalized and used in text-based programming almost all of the vocabulary is unusable during the tranisition.
+Pyatch offers an accessible online tool to help utilize this vocabulary while a young computer scientist tackles the challenging task of learning the syntax of Python.
+The result is a learning enviroment that encourages less structured creative exploration of Python and nutures young comuputer scienctists self-efficacy and agency.

+# Architrcture & Design

+The functionality behind the Pyatch IDE React component is made of several other js modules working together in tandem.
+A list of these components, their functionality, and there Github repos can be found below.

+# Development

+Development is currently being tracked by the [Pyatch Github project](https://github.com/orgs/BX-Coding/projects/1/views/1)

-## Developers
+## Devleopers

 The Pyatch Project is currently being developed by [Elliot Roe](https://github.com/ElliotRoe)

-## Want to join?
+# Want to join?

 Reach out to [Elliot Roe](https://github.com/ElliotRoe)!
 We welcome all collaborators